opd-ai/asset-generator/AUDIT.md

 **Implementation Location:** `pkg/client/client.go:170-176`, `cmd/generate.go:107-112`

+**Resolution:**
+Standardized on SwarmUI's native `images` parameter name throughout the codebase:
+- Changed CLI to set `Parameters["images"]` directly instead of `Parameters["batch_size"]`
+- Removed translation logic in client that converted `batch_size` to `images`
+- Simplified code path: CLI → `images` parameter → API body (no intermediate translation)
+- Updated comments to clarify parameter matches SwarmUI API convention

+**Verification:**
+- **Code path analysis:** Batch size flows directly from CLI flag to API without translation
+- **Build verification:** Successful compilation confirms no regressions
+- **Maintainability:** Future developers can now set "images" directly without confusion
+- **API compatibility:** Parameter name matches SwarmUI API documentation

 **Expected Behavior:** The `--batch` flag should consistently generate the specified number of images

-**Actual Implementation:** Code correctly translates `batch_size` parameter to `images` field for SwarmUI API, but the variable naming creates confusion
+**Actual Implementation:** ~~Code correctly translates `batch_size` parameter to `images` field for SwarmUI API, but the variable naming creates confusion~~

-**Gap Details:** The CLI uses `--batch` flag which sets `batch_size` in parameters.
+**Gap Details:** ~~The CLI uses `--batch` flag which sets `batch_size` in parameters.
 The client then translates this to `images` field (which SwarmUI expects).
 However, the parameter is initially set as `"batch_size"` in the request map, then later checked and translated.
 This works but creates unnecessary intermediate translation.
-The code comment acknowledges this: "SwarmUI uses 'images' not 'batch_size'".
+The code comment acknowledges this: "SwarmUI uses 'images' not 'batch_size'".~~ **RESOLVED:** Now uses SwarmUI's `images` parameter directly.

 **Reproduction:**
 ```bash